David Leslie Johnson-McGoldrick

-Early life
+Early life and education

-Johnson began writing plays in the second grade and wrote his first screenplay at age nineteen after graduating from Lexington High School in Lexington, Ohio.
-He attended Ohio State University in Columbus, Ohio, and graduated with a Bachelor of Fine Arts Degree in Photography and Cinema.
+Johnson was born and raised in Mansfield, Ohio.
+He began writing plays in the second grade.
+He graduated from Lexington High School in Lexington, Ohio.
+He attended Ohio State University in Columbus, Ohio, and graduated with a Bachelor of Fine Arts degree in photography and cinema.

 Career

-Johnson began his career as a production assistant on Frank Darabont's The Shawshank Redemption, which was filmed on location in Johnson's hometown of Mansfield, Ohio, at the historic Mansfield Reformatory, where Johnson's great-grandfather had been a prison guard.
+Johnson began his career as a production assistant on Frank Darabont's The Shawshank Redemption, which was filmed on location in Johnson's hometown of Mansfield, Ohio, at the historic Ohio State Reformatory, where Johnson's great-grandfather had been a prison guard.
 Johnson spent the next five years as Darabont's assistant, using the opportunity to hone his craft as a screenwriter.
 He wrote at least two scripts for the cancelled Return of the Thing, a four-hour sequel mini-series to John Carpenter's 1982 cult classic The Thing.
 The project was ultimately cancelled for unknown reasons.
-He would further work with Darabont on his television series The Walking Dead and Mob City.
+He later worked with Darabont on his television series The Walking Dead and Mob City.

-Johnson has collaborated several times with filmmaker James Wan, contributing entries in The Conjuring franchise, dramatizations of the real-life cases of Ed and Lorraine Warren, paranormal investigators, as well as the DC Comics film Aquaman and its sequel.
-He is also set to write a film adaptation of the board game Mice and Mystics.
+Johnson has collaborated several times with filmmaker James Wan, contributing entries in The Conjuring franchise, dramatizations of the real-life cases of Ed and Lorraine Warren, as well as the DC Comics film Aquaman and its sequel.
+He is set to write a film adaptation of the board game Mice and Mystics.
 He wrote a sequel to The Flash as well.